fish-and-bear/hoolah/README.md

 ## What this is

 Wordle, in Tagalog.
-The mechanic is the one you already know.
-The contribution is the vocabulary: a hand-reviewed list of everyday Filipino words, every answer verified, with English glosses shown after each round so the game doubles as quiet language practice.

-Built as a real product, not a demo.
-It is a Progressive Web App, runs entirely in the browser, ships zero analytics and zero third-party scripts, and works offline once installed.
+It is a Progressive Web App, which runs entirely in the browser, has zero analytics and zero third-party scripts, and works offline once installed.

 ## What is inside

 - Next.js 15 App Router with `output: 'export'`, so the whole site builds to a static folder
 - Tailwind CSS for layout and components
-- An EB Garamond italic wordmark on an oxblood, ivory, ink and gold palette
 - Deterministic, client-side daily-word selection (seeded permutation, no server needed)
 - localStorage-backed game state, stats, settings, and streak
 - Local-midnight daily reset, hard mode, dark mode, reduced-motion mode, keyboard control, screen-reader announcements